 - Has any relevant export/specialist licenses/certificates required

-- Has organised export declaration in their country’s declarations system
+- Has organised export declaration in their country’s declarations system or will allow our partners to arrange

 - On receipt of your booking, our partners in the EU country will contact your supplier and obtain the necessary information to be able to verify the above